kalmanj36/Urban_sustainability/README.md

 [Prediction Visualization](http:///C:/Users/kalmanj/Documents/SCHOOL/695/Final/high_risk_topo_map.html)

+## Introducing the Data

 ## Methodology
 NAIP imagery of Philadelphia was analyzed using Python and machine learning to calculate the Land cover Index and Green Leaf Index.
 In order to predict a tract that is not already being served by an FQHC, a buffer was created at 1/4 a mile surrounding each FQHC location.
+The indicies were regressed onto the comorbidity rate to determine which metric should beused to guide the FQHC model prediction and recommendation.